KhronosGroup/glTF/extensions/2.0/Khronos/KHR_anchor_plane/README.md

 **horizontal-ceiling** anchors to a horizontal ceiling-like surface.
 The orientation of the anchor relative to the ceiling is such that X is to the right, Y is into the ceiling and Z is towards the viewer.

+### Scalable

+A boolean value that indicates whether the user can resize manually the object away from its default physical scale.
+For some objects this makes sense, for others it does not.
 ### Node

 [Comment by Ben: This may be too advanced for the first pass at AR anchors.
 So this can be removed.
 It is more for advanced workflows.]